ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Overview

-IBM VPC diagrams are similar to standard VPC diagrams with groupings that organize a VPC solution to visually show the functionality and availability provided by the IBM VPC platform.
-The groupings are designed to be easily identifiable visually with differences in border color, fill color, and tag icon.
+IBM VPC diagrams are similar to standard VPC diagrams with groupings that organize a VPC solution to visually show solutions taking advantage of the functionality and availability provided by the IBM VPC platform.
+The groupings are designed to be easily identifiable visually with differences in border color, fill color, tag icon, etc.

 ## Examples